reese-grimsley/tsn_sandbox/ptp/README.md

 ## Synchronization and ptp4l

 In Linux, the [ptp4l](https://linux.die.net/man/8/ptp4l) utility (PTP for Linux) will handle synchronization according to a [configuration file](https://github.com/openil/linuxptp/tree/master/configs).

-The .conf and .cfg files provide the minimum necessary configuration options, as there are far too many parameters to provide directly in the command line.
-Although unspecified, ptp4l should automatically determine the ethernet NIC as its interface of choice, although that may require explicit selection in the configuration file is multiple are present
+The .conf and .cfg files provide the configuration options, as there are far too many parameters to provide directly in the command line.
+Although unspecified, ptp4l should automatically determine the ethernet NIC as its interface of choice, although that may require explicit selection in the configuration file is multiple are present.

 ## System Clock and NIC Clock with phc2sys